Indiana lawmakers approve repealing gun permit requirement

 Carter, an appointee of Republican Gov. Eric Holcomb, sharply criticized GOP lawmakers during a state Senate hearing on the bill, blaming “political posturing” for their pushing of the repeal, saying that if lawmakers “support this bill, you will not be supporting us.”

 Carter, wearing his state police uniform, stood in the back of the Senate chamber as the bill was being debated.
+He told The Associated Press Tuesday that approval of the measure “does not support law enforcement — period.”
+He added that lawmakers’ comments on the Senate floor in support of the proposal were “disingenuous.”

+“I don’t think (lawmakers) understand the magnitude of this,” Carter said.
+“I tried to explain it … this adds a layer of danger to every police officer.”

+Nine Republicans joined all 11 Democratic senators in voting against the bill.
+Those GOP senators were Eric Bassler of Washington; Vanetta Becker of Evansville; Liz Brown of Fort Wayne; Ed Charbonneau of Valparaiso; Michael Crider of Greenfield; Sue Glick of LaGrange; Chip Perfect of Lawrenceburg; Greg Walker of Columbus; and Kyle Walker of Indianapolis.

 Indiana currently requires people to obtain a license to carry a loaded handgun outside their own homes, businesses and cars, although people can generally carry rifles and shotguns without a permit.
 Twenty-one other states allow residents to carry handguns without permits, which gun rights advocates call “constitutional carry,” in reference to the Second Amendment.